 Multiday Trips

-Generally, you’ll want a fifty-to-seventy-five-liter backpack for a longer trip.
-This will allow you to make the most of every bit of space for everything you’ll need for more time outdoors.
 With this kind of pack, you’ll find more padding around the shoulder straps and the hip belt to help with comfort when carrying a heavier load.
 The pack will also have a more substantial suspension system which helps not only with back and whole-body support but will also reduce the moisture build up you might expect after building up a sweat.

 With this all in mind, larger packs for longer treks tend to be heavier than the lighter weight packs you can get away with for shorter trips.
 If you’re planning a range of different hikes, we’d advise you to get a slightly bigger pack then you think you need so that you can add to your kit and load over time depending on your needs.
 This also means you have more space for a few creature comforts which will go appreciated on a longer trip.

 Women’s Packs

 Many of the backpacks we’ve listed are specific for men, however, most of these packs are suitable for women too.
 Some backpacks do have a slightly different system or fit between genders, but it isn’t that big a deal, and you’ll usually find very little in it.
 Some smaller packs will be better suited to specific body types and frames, but this isn’t always equal, and you’ll also find men’s packs are generally offered in larger sizes than women’s are too.
-If this is a need for you, looking at a men’s pack will likely be the best option at present (something we’re trying to actively change in the outdoors industry with brands).
-It is more about finding what is right for your needs rather than sticking to a specific gender.

-We are actively trying to encourage outdoor brands to look beyond this tired measurement and create products that are unisex.
 That said, you can pretty much find a specific women’s equivalent available for all the backpacks we’ve featured in our roundup, they have a slightly different name, but these can all be found by clicking through the links provided and adding women’s to the search criteria.

 Tips for Packing Your Backpack

-How you pack your backpack can make the difference between enjoying your trip and not – the way the weight is distributed too can make a huge difference and it can also help if you experience back and lower leg problems.
 You can also expect that a well packed backpack will make it easier for you to access everything you need as easily as possible when you need it.
 Below, we’ve outlined the essential ways you can improve the feel of your backpack by what you put in each section.

 Main Compartment

 This is the area where most of the weight distribution will occur, and with this in mind you want to put most of the heavier items you’re bringing with you at the bottom of your main compartment.
 Think your tent and a bear can if bringing.
 Then your sleeping bag should go next your tent.
 In the middle of the main compartment, your bulkier equipment such as cooking gear make most sense.
 Then food above this, and waterproof layers at the very top.
-This allows you to pack in such a way that distributes the weight in the best possible way.
+This allows you to pack in such a way that distributes the weight in the most appropriate way.

 Hip Belt Pockets